nataliebock/nataliebock/README.md

 # Hi, I'm Natalie

 ## About Me
 I'm from the greater Chicago area and am currently a senior at the University of Notre Dame majoring in political science and minoring in Chinese and data science.
-I am interested in using quantitative methods and data analysis to evaluate political topics.
+I am interested in using quantitative methods and data analysis to evaluate political topics, especially related to the behavior of individuals and United States politics.

 ## Connect with me: